 Dream big with worldly and organic elements woven into a naturally nostalgic bedroom scene

 The best bit about the resurgence of the 1970s trend is that, whether you were there first time around or not, the latest take on one of the most famous interior eras is both subtly and sensitively done.
 There is tactile texture in the form of shagpile rugs, fringes, tassels and woven rattan takes on warm and earthy hues, plus worldly prints and patterns that have an artisanal edge.
-And this bohemian play on the 1970s works particularly well in the bedroom, where it creates a calming, comforting vibe.
+This bohemian play on the 1970s works particularly well in the bedroom, where it creates a calming, comforting vibe.
 ‘This decade is often associated with bold bright tones, however there’s actually a much more neutral and natural side to this era,’ explains Jakki Pay, fashion and home design director at House of Fraser.
 ‘It’s really easy and achievable to recreate this look, by working with different textiles, textures and prints and layering duvet covers, pillows, cushions and throws.
-The muted tones and relaxed styling create an understated bohemian feel that won’t overhaul the whole bedroom décor.
+The muted tones and relaxed styling create an understated bohemian feel that won’t overhaul the whole bedroom décor.’